High-Dose Rate Brachytherapy (HDR)

 cancer in just a few minutes and usually does not require any sedation.

-This type of radiation can be used for breast cancer and gynecological
+This type of radiation can be used for breast, gynecological, and skin

 Click on the following links to see how each of the brachytherapy devices work: